鶹ýӳ

 M E 596: Advanced Mechanical Engineering Topics

 Dr. Yang Yang in Mechanical Engineering at the 鶹ýӳ Main Campus has developed a COIL initiative in ME596: Additive Manufacturing in partnership with UA Yucatán Instituto Altabrisa and the Universidad Autónoma de Chiapas.
 After completing AMPEI COIL training, Dr. Yang established collaborations with faculty partners at both institutions and secured college-level support for related grant activity.
-This work has already contributed to broader recognition, including an NSF CAREER award in June 2025, demonstrating how COIL can support both innovative teaching and faculty research development at 鶹ýӳ.
+This work contributed to broader recognition, including the receipt of an NSF CAREER Award in June 2025, illustrating how COIL initiatives can support both pedagogical innovation and faculty research development at 鶹ýӳ.

 asdf